-b.
-Now use one adjective from each set to complete the sentences below.

-1 The blossoms filled the

-air with a delightful perfumed scent.

-2 The traffic was further

-hampered by large crowds of sightseers.

-3 Only by enforcing

-regulations was it possible to keep the forest safe from

-carelessly caused fires.

-4 The coastline is off-limits

-to boaters and fishermen.

-5 Critics were not impressed with the reviewer's

-interpretation of such a serious book.

-6 Bright green moss hung in sheets from the

-branches of the old apple tree.

-7 The sun shone brightly on the

-stream that ran parallel to the road.

-8 The climate of the Arctic has

-little to offer tourists in search of a suntan.
+- b.
+Now use one adjective from each set to complete the sentences below. - 1 The ..... blossoms filled the air with a delightful perfumed scent. - 2 The ..... traffic was further hampered by large crowds of sightseers. - 3 Only by enforcing .....regulations was it possible to keep the forest safe from carelessly caused fires. - 4 The ..... coastline is off-limits to boaters and fishermen. - 5 Critics were not impressed with the reviewer's ...... interpretation of such a serious book. - 6 Bright green moss hung in sheets from the ...... branches of the old apple tree. - 7 The sun shone brightly on the ...... stream that ran parallel to the road. - 8 The ..... climate of the Arctic has little to offer tourists in search of a suntan.

-Idioms
+) Idioms

-7 a.
 Match items from columns A and B to make idioms.
 Then use some of them, in their correct form, to complete the sentences.

-..... to holidaying at popular
+1 Travellers differ from tourists in that they prefer getting ...... to holidaying at popular holiday spots.

-2 The most amazing thing about this year's Oscar winning

-film is that it was made

-3 Don't believe everything you see in travel brochures;

-before you

-make your final decision.

-4 I know she doesn't really want to come out dancing

-with us.
-I can

-5 I can't believe I got the promotion!
-Let's go out and
+- 2 The most amazing thing about this year's Oscar winning film is that it was made ..... - 4 I know she doesn't really want to come out dancing with us.
+I can - 5 I can't believe I got the promotion!
+Let's go out and - 6 To make up for the poor service, the restaurant owner told us our drinks were ..... - b.

-!

-6 To make up for the poor service, the restaurant owner

-told us our drinks were

-b.
 Look at the cartoon below.
 Complete the caption with one of the idioms from Ex.
 7a.
 Can you explain what it means?